dnacker/PastFRQ_Questions/README.md

 # PastFRQ_Questions

-1. Download files as .zip
+1. Download files as .zip or clone the repository
 2. Extract files
 3. Use your favorite IDE to import a Year as a new Project.
   If using IntelliJ: